 If you notice these six cues, the time has arrived to get ahold of the Experts at 704-705-8135.

 - Discolored Water

 If your water appears dirty, there is a reasonable chance that your water heater is deteriorating.
 This may lead to dirty water and leakage.

 - Odd Noises

 Minimal sounds are expected.
-If you detect distinct rattling noises emanating from your water heater, it could be a a warning there is a problem.
+If you detect distinct rattling noises emanating from your water heater, it could be a warning there is a problem.